Travelgate/documentation/kb/faqs/glossary.md

 A commercial transaction or relationship between two businesses.
 In TravelgateX, B2B credentials are used to authenticate business entities engaging in business-to-business transactions within the system.
 The B2B credentials are dependent on the data provided by the Seller.

 - **B2B Virtual Agency (Solution)**
-User-friendly web interface through which Buyers can access our API to manage everything from searching for available options to booking and even canceling reservations, all from one convenient platform.
+User-friendly web interface through which Buyers can access our API to manage everything from searching for available options to booking and even canceling reservations.

 - **B2C (Business-to-Consumer)**
 A commercial transaction where a business sells directly to individual customers.
 In the context of TravelgateX, B2C credentials authenticate businesses interacting with end consumers.
 The B2C credentials are dependent on the data provided by the Seller.

 - **Billing**
-A Travelgate feature that allows you our Partners to view their agreements, control their usage, and check their invoices.
+A Travelgate feature that allows our Partners to view their agreements, control their usage, and check their invoices.

 - **Binding**
 When a price is tagged as "binding", it means it’s mandatory to sell at or above the indicated amount, gross or Minimum Selling Price if informed.